Kyrgyzstan–Mongolia relations

 Mongolian soldiers salute while the Mongolian flag waves at the Transit Center at Manas, where they stayed for several days before moving forward to Afghanistan to support Operation Enduring Freedom.

-Formal relations between Kyrgyzstan and Mongolia were established after the independence of the Kyrgyz Republic in 1991.
+Formal relations between Kyrgyzstan and Mongolia were established on 22 April 1992, a year after the independence of the Kyrgyz Republic in 1991.

 History

 While formal state relations were established only in the 1990s, cultural and historic relations between the two countries go back centuries.
 The two share a common Turco-Mongol tradition, both share a common Ancient East Eurasian lineage, and both had been within the nucleus of the Mongol Empire.
 Furthermore, both of what are now Kyrgyzstan and Mongolia had been ruled by the Manchus and Tibetans, and both countries were formerly Eastern Bloc countries.
 Today they share similar experiences with relations with Russia and China.
 Citizens of both countries, holding diplomatic, official, and ordinary passports, enjoy visa-free travel.
 In addition, both the Kyrgyz and the Mongolian languages are officially written in the Cyrillic alphabet, using identical letters.